Have a question and wonder what the answer is?

 The purpose of a manipulative is not only to see the concept, but to help the learner construct a mental model, for example, to learn the facts.
 Note also that adding two rods does not immediately give the sum.

 Any concept that can be taught with colored rods can be taught with the AL Abacus without the bother of little pieces.

 The AL Abacus, grouped in 5s and 10s, is designed to teach adding, subtracting, multiplying, money, and other concepts.
 The second side emphasizes trading: that 10 ones is 1 ten, 10 tens is 100, and 10 hundreds is 1000.
 As with all good manipulatives, children use it less and less as they construct their mental models.

 The Slavonic Abacus, used in the UK, Australia, and New Zealand, is the same as the front side of the AL Abacus, but it does not have a reverse side.

 The second edition program uses more materials.
 The Book Bundles will provide the lessons and worksheets.
 The RS2 Math Set provides all the materials you will need for RS2 Levels A through F. The RS2 Math Set will be a one time investment.

-We recommend implementing VideoText Interactive Algebra Module A about half way through the Geometric Approach, doing about a lesson a week.
+Regardless of which edition you are using, we recommend implementing VideoText Interactive Algebra Module A about half way through the Geometric Approach, doing about a lesson a week.
 You may purchase this individually or include in the Deluxe Starter Kit G and save a bit.